European shares scale to new highs even as Iseq heavyweights drag

 Data showed economic sentiment improved by more than expected to a three-year high in May, with the strongest gains in services, retail and among consumers as governments eased pandemic restrictions.

-Markets also took comfort in the prospect of more liquidity, after a report said US president Joe Biden will seek $6 trillion (€5.74 trillion) in federal spending for 2022.
+Markets also took comfort in the prospect of more liquidity, after a report said US president Joe Biden would seek $6 trillion (€5.74 trillion) in federal spending for 2022.

 Among individual movers, Spanish bank Sabadell fell more than 6.5 per cent even after it outlined plans for more cost cuts to improve profitability.

-French plane-maker Airbus extended solid gains from Thursday, hitting a near 15-month high after it outlined plans to nearly double output.
+French aircraft-maker Airbus extended solid gains from Thursday, hitting a near 15-month high after it outlined plans to nearly double output.

 New York